-As of May 16, 2013, Bill and Melinda have donated $28 billion to their foundation.
-In 2006 Warren Buffett donated 31 billion to their foundation.
-The Gates Foundation is the largest private foundation in the world.
-A significant focus of the Gates Foundation is to provide vaccines throughout the world to eradicate illnesses, including polio.
-We are currently in the midst of their “Decade of Vaccines” 2010-2020.
-They’ve pledged 10 billion dollars towards vaccines this decade, a billion dollars dedicated to each year.
-This money is intended to help research, develop and deliver vaccines for the world’s poorest countries.
+The Bill & Melinda Gates Foundation is concluding their “Decade of Vaccines” 2011-2020.
+In 2010 they pledged 10 billion dollars towards vaccines this decade, a billion dollars dedicated to each year.
+The money was intended to fund research, develop and deliver vaccines for the world’s poorest countries.

 International Health Policy: